Key tax factors for efficient cross-border business and investment involving Slovakia.

 Implemented in Slovak tax legislation, but only applicable as of January 1, 2019.

 OECD Transfer Pricing Guidelines apply.
 Very broad definition of 'related parties'.
 As of January 1, 2015 transfer pricing rules apply also between Slovak entities.

 As of January 1, 2009, there is an obligation for foreign-related parties to keep specific transfer pricing documentation.
 Detailed requirements for such documentation were issued by the Ministry of Finance.

-As of January 1, 2015, domestic related parties are also obliged to keep transfer pricing documentation.
+As of January 1, 2015, domestic related parties are also required to maintain transfer pricing documentation.

 Earning stripping rules: In the tax periods commencing on or after January 1, 2015, interest and other expenses related to loans received from a related party exceeding 25 percent of an amount in principle corresponding to EBITDA will be tax non-deductible.
 The rules apply to related parties - in line with the definition of related parties for transfer pricing purposes, i.e. to foreign and domestic related parties.
 These rules do not apply to certain financial institutions, e.g. banks, insurance companies, re-insurance companies.